 - You should get an influenza vaccine every year.

-- Ask your oncology team if you have any questions about reproduction or fertility, general health habits, or psychosocial issues.
+Ask your oncology team if you have any questions about reproduction or fertility, general health habits, or psychosocial issues.

-- If you received radiation to your chest or chemotherapy with an "alkylating" agent (eg. Cyclophosphamide, mechlorethamine, cisplatin, carboplatin, procarbazine), you are at increased risk for lung cancer.
+- If you received radiation to your chest or chemotherapy with an "alkylating" agent (eg. cyclophosphamide, mechlorethamine, cisplatin, carboplatin, procarbazine), you are at increased risk for lung cancer.
 Beginning five years after treatment, the recommended lung cancer screening is a yearly chest x-ray or CT scan.

-- Females who received radiation to the chest or axilla (arm pit area) should receive frequent breast cancer screening, beginning 8-10 years after completing cancer treatment or at age 40, whichever comes first.
+- Females who received radiation to the chest or axilla (arm pit area) should receive breast cancer screening, beginning 8-10 years after completing cancer treatment or at age 40, whichever comes first.
 The NCCN and American College of Surgery recommend yearly mammogram and breast MRI.

 - The risk of colon cancer is increased in patients who received radiation to their spine or pelvis during the course of cancer treatment.
-In those people, screening colonoscopy is recommended beginning 10 years after completing treatment.
+In those people, screening colonoscopy is recommended beginning at age 50.

 - To reduce the risk of skin cancer, always take care to wear sunscreen and protective clothing when you may be exposed to the sun.
-Also, it is important that your primary doctor or dermatologist look at your skin for abnormal moles or skin cancers every year.
+Also, it is important that your primary provider or dermatologist look at your skin for abnormal moles or skin cancers every year.

 It is well demonstrated that survivors of Hodgkin's lymphoma have higher rates of cardiovascular disease and are at increased risk of death from heart attack and stroke.
 The factors that lead to higher risk of heart attack and heart disease in cancer survivors are many, but include chemotherapy, radiation, high levels of stress on the body and changes in the body's metabolic systems.
 The risk of heart disease is even higher if you have a family history of heart disease or have other risk factors for heart disease, like smoking, obesity, or diabetes.
 Symptoms from heart disease can begin quite early after cancer treatment and can be life-threatening.
 One of the most important things patients can do to reduce the risk of cardiovascular disease is to live a healthy lifestyle – engage in regular exercise, maintain a healthy body weight, and quit smoking.